Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

 \section{Directed Flag Complexes of Digraphs}

-In this section, we present the classical theory of simplicial complexes, with considerations about directed simplicial complexes and semi-simplicial sets; subsequently we introduce the directed flag complexes and all the mathematical formalism behind these structures, including the weighted case, i.e. the case when they are obtained from weighted digraphs.
+In this section, we present the classical theory of simplicial complexes, with considerations about directed simplicial complexes and semi-simplicial sets; subsequently, we introduce the directed flag complexes and all the mathematical formalism behind these structures, including the weighted case, i.e., the case when they are obtained from weighted digraphs.
 Furthermore, we present several concepts from algebraic topology and computational algebraic topology for simplicial complexes constructed out of digraphs, such as simplicial homology, persistent homology, and the combinatorial Hodge Laplacians.

-The basic bibliography for this section are the books \citep{Edelsbrunner, Hatcher, Kozlov, Munkres}.
+The basic bibliography for this section is \citep{Edelsbrunner, Hatcher, Kozlov, Munkres}.
 Also, all graphs/digraphs are considered to be non-empty, non-null, finite, simple, and labeled, and all sets are considered to be finite unless said otherwise.
 The notation $I_{n}^{*} = \{0,1,...,n \}$ is adopted for the index set.